 No Solitary Dharma Practitioners

 A friend of mine, Ryan Rose Weaver, has a wonderful Substack, In Tending, on caregiving, creativity, and contemplative practice.
-We held the interview over a Google doc and talked a lot about many things (including my late mother, a queer soft butch doctor with the Appalachian sweetness of Dolly Parton).
+She interviewed me for a newsletter and we talked a lot many things (including my late mother, a queer soft butch doctor with the Appalachian sweetness of Dolly Parton).
 One of my favorite questions that Ryan asked was what I thought about solitary dharma practitioners.
+I answered this question in the interview, but I thought it was such a important question that I wanted to share my additional thoughts on that topic here.
+I’ll post again when the full piece comes out!

-Ryan: In what ways do you think solitary practitioners waking up impacts the world at large?
+Ryan: In what ways do you think solitary practitioners’ ‘waking up’ impacts the world at large?

 Sarah: There is really no such thing as a solitary practitioner.
 Everyone depends on someone else.
-Interdependence is one of the most profound insights of Buddhism, but because we’re so materialistic and caught up in appearances we generally don’t have strong confidence in interdependence.
+Interdependence is one of the most profound insights of Buddhism, but because we’re so materialistic and caught up in appearances we generally don’t have strong confidence interdependence.
 We assume that we must be in the world in a very visibly active way to do good and live out the Bodhisattva vow.

 The web of interbeing, as Thich Nat Hahn called it, is so sensitive that someone who spends forty years in solitary retreat in a cave still has a major impact upon others.
 Every being who interacts with that kind of skilled, accomplished meditator will feel the benefit of that person’s clarity, and that will influence their own mind-stream, and that influence will influence others, and so on, and so on.